System Architecture

 Identical contexts produce identical artifacts.

-Re-execution under identical canonical inputs and rule identities produces identical conformity artifacts.
+Re-execution under identical canonical inputs and rule identities produces identical evaluation artifacts.
 This enforces replay equivalence.

 4. Artifact Construction